Information you share with us

 Your mobile device’s operating system may allow you to control these permissions.
 For more information, please visit the support site for your operating system.

 Spotify is pleased to support interaction with third-party applications to produce fresh and innovative features for you.
 If you connect your Spotify account to a 3rd-party application, that application may require certain permissions to function.

-If you would like to revoke any permissions from these apps, you can do so from your account page.
-Just tap Apps in the menu on the left, and REVOKE ACCESS next to the application you wish.
+If you would like to remove any permissions from these apps, you can do so from your account page.
+Just tap Apps in the menu on the left, and REMOVE ACCESS next to the application you wish.